WHO IS THE SIERRA STATE PARKS FOUNDATION?

 There is no permanent public funding source for our state parks in California.
 Funding sources fluctuate year to year making long term planning and visioning difficult.
 We are striving for a day when our parklands are valued and supported with the level of protection, management and restoration they need.

 The Sierra State Parks Foundation operates four retail stores at our park visitor centers.
 In addition, fees are collected for tours of Vikingsholm (Emerald Bay State Park) and the Hellman-Ehrman Estate at Sugar Pine Point State Park.
 These sources of income enable our Foundation to cover our operational costs and return a modest amount back to the State for program needs.
 This strategy enables our donor contributions to be 100% applied to projects.

 We depend on the generosity of our members and donors to get our projects complete.
-Our fundraising efforts are four fold: memberships, events, grants and direct contributions for specific projects.
-Because of these efforts, SSPF provided $578,226 to State Parks in 2015 for educational, interpretive, cultural and natural resource conservation projects.
+Our fundraising efforts are multi-fold: memberships, events, grants and direct contributions for specific projects.
+SSPF returned over $820,000 to our State Parks in 2018 for educational and interpretive programming, cultural and natural resource conservation projects, and visitor enhancements.